 The fact that there is no concerted study of the crowd in early medieval Europe makes this period exceptional.
-Innumerable settings across human history have been examined through this prism.6 But what sort of scholarly subject is the crowd?
-The word alone casts a large semantic net.7 Even by a narrow definition, like the Oxford English Dictionary's ("large number of persons gathered so closely together as to press upon or impede each other; a throng, a dense multitude"), there are endless ways of tackling "the crowd" as a topic of investigation.8 psychological crowd focuses on collective effervescence as a component of ritual.
+Innumerable settings across human history have been examined through this prism.
+But what sort of scholarly subject is the crowd?
+The word alone casts a large semantic net.
+Even by a narrow definition, like the Oxford English Dictionary's ("large number of persons gathered so closely together as to press upon or impede each other; a throng, a dense multitude"), there are endless ways of tackling "the crowd" as a topic of investigation.

+First, there is the old crowd psychology, which defines the "crowd" as a gathering marked by shared mental alterity.
+Second, a sociological take on the psychological crowd focuses on collective effervescence as a component of ritual.
 Third, literary scholars and art historians pursue crowd representations in speech, writing, or art.
 Fourth-and most commonly in the discipline of history-crowds become proxies for the motives of the socially marginalized.
 Each of these approaches (barring the first, perhaps) has something to recommend it, but all, as we will see, are unsuited to the early medieval story.
 A new synthetic approach, influenced by a more recent sociology of crowds, is proposed instead.